 In 1917, John E. Andrus founded the Surdna Foundation.

 A devoted family man with nine children, he founded the Julia Dyckman Andrus Memorial in 1923 by establishing the old Dyckman farm in Yonkers as an orphanage, a tribute to his beloved wife who was orphaned as a child.

 In 1953, his youngest child, Helen Whittier (Andrus) Benedict (1888-1969), in her capacity as chair of the Surdna Foundation, built the John E. Andrus Memorial, a home for recently retired well-elderly of the community on land near the Julia Dyckman Andrus Memorial.
 Helen Benedict and the Surdna Foundation thereby completed her father’s expressed wish that his legacy provide “opportunity for youth and rest for old age.”

 The Helen Whittier (Andrus) Benedict Foundation was created in 1997 in memory of Helen Whittier (Andrus) Benedict and to enhance the Andrus family’s longstanding commitment to Westchester County, New York.
-Taking into consideration the family’s roots and charitable activities, the Foundation determined that the HABF would focus its grantmaking on older people living in Westchester County, with a special interest in the City of Yonkers.
+Taking into consideration the family’s roots and charitable activities, HABF focused its grant-making on older people living in Westchester County, with a special interest in the City of Yonkers.

 This strategy resulted in more than $11 million in grants being awarded to local non-profits in Westchester County as well as national non-profit leaders in policy and practice in the field of aging.
 For details on some of our past grantees, please read more here.